brandons209/Red-bot-Cogs/README.md

 - Improved Flip don't need to @ a user nor use quotes if their name has spaces.

+## Role Tracker
+Allows moderators to add certain roles that are set by administrators.
+Added roles have modlog cases created/update on adding/removing the roles.
+**Features:**
+- Asks for attachment (like a screenshot) when adding roles for added information.
+- Tracks roles if they are manually added and creates/updates modlog cases appropriately.
+- Only add/remove roles set by admins.

 #### Smart React
 Auto react to messages based on keywords.
 Based off of [FlapJack's](https://github.com/flapjax/FlapJack-Cogs/) cog.
 Minor bug fixes and planned features, like using regex to parse messages.